Study in Stoke-on-Trent - a city renowned for its ceramics industry

 Studying Ceramic Design in Stoke puts you at the centre of UK excellence in the industry.
 Enhance your career opportunities through this internationally recognised award.

-On successful completion of study, you'll receive the following award:
+On successful completion of study, we will issue the following award: MA Ceramic Design

 The course is part-time over 36 months.
 The expected study pattern is for you to complete 60 credits in each year of study to meet the 180 credit requirement.